Fullcharge13/Calculator/README.md

 ### 🚀 How to Run
 This project is built with pure HTML/CSS/JS.
 You can run it directly in your browser without any installation.
 1. Clone or download this repository.
-2. Double-click the `index.html` file to open it in your web browser.
+2. Double-click the `Cat Engineering Calculator__v1.html` file to open it in your web browser.

 ---